issadarkthing/blockchain/README.md

 ## Blockchain Implementation

-This is a blockchain implementation that uses *proof of work* as it's consensus.
+This is a blockchain implementation that uses *proof of work* as it's consensus algorithm.
 The p2p network has not been implemented yet and only work in local machine but it already able to make transactions and blockchain verification.
 This blockchain implementation also comes with repl, in which you can interact with blockchain directly and inspect the internal values.

 ## Wallets